MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Layout-Property.md

 -   In a field GridLayout, it specifies whether the fields in Group controls are arranged horizontally (as a row) or vertically (as a column).
 For more information, see  [How to: Arrange Fields in Rows and Columns Using the GridLayout Control](How-to--Arrange-Fields-in-Rows-and-Columns-Using-the-GridLayout-Control.md).

--   In a Cue group, it specifies whether the cues are displayed in the wide layout.
-With the wide layout, instead of displaying as tiles, cues display as large numbers, where each cue group extends the entire with of the workspace.
+-   In a Cue group, it specifies whether the Cues are displayed in the wide layout.
+With the wide layout, instead of displaying as tiles, Cues display as large numbers, where each Cue group extends the entire with of the workspace.
 For more, see  [Creating and Customizing Cues](Creating-and-Customizing-Cues.md).

 ## Applies To